DataMedSci/pymchelper/_sources/contributing.rst.txt

 9. Submit a pull request through the GitHub website to the master branch of ``git@github.com:DataMedSci/pymchelper.git`` repository.

-10. Check the status of automatic tests ran by Travis system.
+10. Check the status of automatic tests.

-You can find them on the pull request webpage https://travis-ci.org/DataMedSci/pymchelper/pull_requests.
 In case some of the tests fails, fix the problem.
 Then commit and push your changes (steps 5-8).

 Pull Request Guidelines